 Military activities often have an adverse effect on the environments in which they occur.
-Damage to the environment from these activities can threaten livelihoods and habitats, and thus breed instability.
-Part of NATO's responsibility is to protect the physical and natural environments where operations and training take place.
+Hence, part of NATO's responsibility is to protect the physical and natural environments where operations and training take place.

-NATO member countries are aware of the environmental challenges during military operations and they have adopted rules and regulations to protect the environment.
+Accordingly, NATO member countries have adopted rules and regulations to protect the environment.
 NATO's measures range from safeguarding hazardous materials (including fuels and oils), treating waste water, reducing fossil fuel consumption and managing waste to putting environmental management systems in place during NATO-led activities.
 In line with these objectives, NATO has been facilitating the integration of environmental protection measures into all NATO-led military activities.

-NATO started to develop its environmental protection policy in the late 1970s when NATO expert groups and processes were established to address environmental challenges, resulting in a number of guidelines and standards.
+NATO started to develop its environmental protection policy in the late 1970s, resulting in a number of guidelines and standards.
 At this time, NATO's policy states that NATO-led forces "must strive to respect environmental principles and policies under all conditions".

-- the Environmental Protection Working Group (EPWG) (under the Military Committee Joint Standardization Board that reports to the Military Committee)
+- the Environmental Protection Working Group (EPWG) (under the Military Committee Joint Standardization Board, which reports to the Military Committee)

-- The Specialist Team on Energy Efficiency and Environmental Protection (STEEEP) (under the Maritime Capability Group "Ship Design and Maritime Mobility" that reports through the NATO Naval Armaments Group to the Conference of National Armament Directors).
+- The Specialist Team on Energy Efficiency and Environmental Protection (STEEEP) (under the Maritime Capability Group "Ship Design and Maritime Mobility", which reports through the NATO Naval Armaments Group to the Conference of National Armaments Directors).

 The EPWG aims to reduce possible harmful impacts of military activities on the environment by developing NATO policies, standardization documents, guidelines and best practices in the planning and implementation of operations and exercises.

-Two decades of activities by expert groups have paved the way for the overarching policy document MC 469 on "NATO Military Principles and Policies for Environmental Protection," of which the first version was agreed by the NATO Military Committee in 2003, and an updated version was agreed upon in October 2011.
+Decades of activities by expert groups paved the way for the overarching policy document MC 469 on "NATO Military Principles and Policies for Environmental Protection", agreed by the NATO Military Committee in 2003 and updated in 2011.
 This document describes the responsibilities of military commanders for environmental protection during the preparation and execution of military activities.
-Further, it recognizes the need for "a harmonization of environmental principles and policies for all NATO-led military activities."
-It also instructs NATO commanders to apply "best practicable and feasible environmental protection measures," thus aiming at reducing the environmental impact caused by military activity.
-The MC 469 has been complemented with several other NATO EP Standardization Documents (STANAG) and Allied Joint Environmental Protection Publications (AJEPP), all focused on protection the environment during NATO-led military activities.
+Further, it recognises the need for "a harmonisation of environmental principles and policies for all NATO-led military activities".
+It also instructs NATO commanders to apply "best practicable and feasible environmental protection measures", thus aiming at reducing the environmental impact caused by military activity.
+MC 469 has been complemented with several other NATO Environmental Protection Standardization Agreements (STANAGs) and Allied Joint Environmental Protection Publications (AJEPP), all focused on protecting the environment during NATO-led military activities.
 These include a Joint NATO Doctrine for Environmental Protection during NATO-led Military Activities; Environmental Protection Best Practices and Standards for Military Camps in NATO-led Military Activities; and Best Environmental Protection Practices for Sustainability of Military Training Areas.

 Research and Development

-NATO's Science and Technology Organisation (STO) promotes and conducts scientific research on military-specific technical challenges, some of which are related to environmental issues.
+NATO's Science and Technology Organization (STO) promotes and conducts scientific research on military-specific technical challenges, some of which are related to environmental issues.
 To this end, STO technical/scientific sub-committees, composed of experts from NATO and nations, look for "greener solutions" by conducting studies and research resulting in scientific reports.
-STO's activities include noise reduction and "greener ammunition."
-The STO's Centre for Maritime Research and Experimentation (CMRE) located in La Spezia, Italy, conducts research to quantify the impact of the environment on operations, and vice versa.
+STO's activities include noise reduction and "greener ammunition".
+The STO's Centre for Maritime Research and Experimentation (CMRE), located in La Spezia, Italy, conducts research to quantify the impact of the environment on operations, and vice versa.
 One extensive CMRE study resulted in a better understanding on how marine mammals can be affected by sonar systems.
 Based on the results, NATO developed the "Code of Conduct for the Use of Active Sonar to Ensure the Protection of Marine Mammals within the Framework of Alliance Maritime Activities" (MC-0547).
-STO's Collaborative Network is supported by the Collaboration Support Office, located in Paris, France.
-More information can be found at www.sto.nato.int, www.cso.nato.int and www.cmre.nato.int.
+STO's collaborative network is supported by the Collaboration Support Office, located in Paris, France.
+More information can be found at www.sto.nato.int, www.cso.nato.intand www.cmre.nato.int.

 Within the context of NATO's Science for Peace and Security (SPS) Programme, environmental protection experts across NATO and partner nations have been active in the development of policy and technical solutions to the reduction of the environmental and energy footprint on NATO-led activities.
 One such advanced research workshop consisted of the development of a NATO Camp Closure Handbook and a Sustainable Camp Model.
 The model enables operational planners to better understand the impact of operations on water, waste and energy consumption and provides technical solutions aimed at a reduction in the environmental and energy footprint of operations.

-NATO's Environmental community has been active in their cooperative efforts with other international organizations, to include the UN and EU.
+NATO's environmental community has been active in their cooperative efforts with other international organisations, to include the United Nations and European Union.
 This collaborative approach also includes discussions with industry, academia and governmental agencies.

 The Alliance is looking closely at how to best address environmental risks to security in general as well as those that directly impact military activities.
 For example, environmental factors can affect energy supplies to both populations and military operations, making energy security a major topic of concern.
 Helping partner countries clean up ageing and dangerous stockpiles of weapons, ammunition and unexploded remnants of war that pose a risk to people and the environment is yet another area of work.